Key Differences You Need to Know

 Enrollment Flexibility

 Covered California has enrollment periods.
-You must enroll during open enrollment (November 1 - January 31) or qualify for a Special Enrollment Period due to a qualifying life event (job loss, marriage, birth, etc.).
+You must enroll during open enrollment (November 1 - January 31) or qualify for a Special Enrollment Period.